sunghunkwag/pegasus-project/README.md

 ---

-## The Only Solution: AGI
+## Why AGI?

-AGI is **the only tool** that can do what we cannot.
+AGI **may be uniquely positioned** to do what we cannot.

-An AGI, if designed correctly, would **not be burdened by human evolutionary baggage**.
-It would not be constrained by human intuition, human logic, or human conventions.
+An AGI, if designed correctly, **could potentially** operate without the constraints of human intuition, human logic, or human evolutionary baggage.

-It can discover **entirely new perspectives**—modes of abstraction and principles that we, by our very design, **are incapable of conceiving**.
+It **might** discover **entirely new perspectives**—modes of abstraction and principles that we, by our very design, **may be incapable of conceiving**.
 ---

 ## The Goal